BlissRoms/Documentation/README.md

 # Welcome to BlissRoms

 ![](static/banner.jpg)

-[BlissRoms](https://blissroms.org/), an enchanting open-source operating system built upon the AOSP, offers a harmonious blend of boundless customization, unparalleled options, and fortified security features.
-With an unwavering commitment to delivering pure bliss to its users, it unveils a captivating world of limitless possibilities.
+[BlissRoms](https://blissroms.org/), an open-source operating system built upon Android Open Source Project, that offers a harmonious blend of customization, options, and security features.
+With a commitment to delivering pure bliss in every build, it brings with it a world of limitless possibilities.

 ---